Get a Handle on Your Business Tax Return

 State and local business taxes.
 Your state, county, or even city may assess business taxes.
 Nevada, for example, has no business tax.
 However the City of New York imposes a corporate tax, ranging from 4.4 percent to 9 percent, depending upon the business category.

-Taking the pain out of paying your taxes
+Take the pain out of tax payments.

 Sometimes, you may have miscalculated what you owe this year and need some help in paying your bill.
 Several funding options can help you pay your taxes on time without hurting day to day operations.